 |SSC JE Exam 2018 Paper 2||To be announced|

 SSC JE Exam Eligibility

-A candidate must fulfill eligibility criteria of SSC JE 2017-2018.
+A candidate must fulfill the eligibility criteria of SSC JE.
 Only then must he/she apply.
 Following are eligibility conditions for Junior Engineer.

 Nationality: Candidate should be either citizen of India, or subject of Nepal, or subject of Bhutan, or a Tibetan refugee who came over to India before the 1st January 1962 with the intention of permanently settling in India, or a person of Indian origin who has migrated from Pakistan, Burma, Sri Lanka, East African countries of Kenya, Uganda, the United Republic of Tanzania(Formerly Tanganyika and Zanzibar), Zambia, Malawi, Zaire, Ethiopia and Vietnam with the intention of permanently setting in India.

 The candidate should be between 18 to 32 years.
-The age relaxation policy set by the government rules are also applicable here.
+The age relaxation policy set by the government rules is also applicable here.

 A candidate must possess either degree or Diploma in Civil/ Electrical/ Mechanical Engineering from a recognized university.